lscheibel/redux-yjs-bindings/README.md

 ## Prerequisites

-To use this library you will need a [Yjs document](https://docs.yjs.dev) as well as a [redux store](https://redux.js.org/introduction/getting-started).
+To use this library you will need a [Yjs document](https://docs.yjs.dev) as well as a [Redux store](https://redux.js.org/introduction/getting-started).
 Detailed steps on how to set both up can be taken form their respective documentation.
 You will need to configure the reducer of the state slice that you want to have synced to accept an action dispatched by this library, however helper functions are exported to hide this away.
 Check below for example usage: